 Conclusion

-It is not initially obvious which measurements were used for such a grand building but cubitum/feet/metres were used for buildings with one example as the Pantheon which connected to the golden ratio and victory over Egypt and passus a distance measure used with clima for smaller building areas.
+It is not initially obvious which measurements were used for such a grand building, but cubits/feet/metres were used for buildings, with one example being the Pantheon, which connected to the golden ratio and victory over Egypt, and passus, a distance measure used with clima for smaller building areas.

-The Pyramid of Hermel, Temples of Augustus and Pantheon are a few examples of buildings built in the late 1st century bc early 1st century, ad these connected to exact measurements and used a theme for building.
+The Pyramid of Hermel, Temples of Augustus, and Pantheon are a few examples of buildings built in the late 1st century BC and early 1st century AD.
+These connected to exact measurements and used a theme for building.

-From using Roman feet as a measurement there are two numbers achieved, these could mean the year in days (354) and the event (729 bc), these are from the √ of floor area and the ³√ of the volume.
+From using Roman feet as a measurement, two numbers are achieved.
+These could mean the year in days (354) and the event (729 BC).
+These are derived from the square root of the floor area and the cube root of the volume.

-This could then equate to the Roman year 25 bc.
-It is possible that plans for an amphitheatre were made in 25 bc but not necessarily built until 72 ad.
+This could then equate to the Roman year 25 BC.
+It is possible that plans for an amphitheater were made in 25 BC but not necessarily built until 72 AD.

 Comments